Azure-Samples/communication-services-javascript-quickstarts/cal-automation-server-recording/README.md

 1. Go to ServerRecording folder and open terminal window in Visual Studio code
 2. Run command `tsc -w` in the terminal.
 After all the .ts files are converted to .js files, close the build using command `ctrl + c`
 3. Run command `npm run start` in the terminal
+3. Use ngrok url for tunneling for ex: https://6b77-43-239-201-140.ngrok-free.app
-3. Use postman or any debugging tool and open url -http://localhost:3000/
+4. Use postman or any debugging tool and open url -http://localhost:3000/

 ## Deploying the sample app on Azure